-Todd Tucker advises and mentors students in the Master in Public Policy Program who are interested in international trade.
+Todd Tucker is a Carsey Fellow and advises and mentors students in the Master in Public Policy Program who are interested in international trade.
 Tucker is a Fellow at the Roosevelt Institute.
 His interests revolve around global economic governance, including dispute settlement and the domestic regulatory implications of international trade, investment, and tax treaties.

 Prior to his doctoral work, he was a research director for Public Citizen for eight years, examining economic, legal, and political implications of U.S. trade agreements.
 He also worked on Latin America and international financial policy for the Center for Economic and Policy Research and the Center for Economic Justice.
 Tucker was the principal investigator on several major grants, including from the Ford Foundation, Open Society Foundations, and Sloan Foundation, which supported his research on The Rise and Fall of Fast Track Trade Authority, a co-authored book exploring the history of U.S. executive-congressional relations on trade.
 Additionally, he has authored over 60 major reports.